Asr419/Planning_With_LLM-main/README.md

 # Planning_With_LLM
-This repository contains the code for Planning with Alignment (PlanAlign).
+This repository contains the code for Sequential Thought-Action Planner (STAP).

 # Scienceworld
 All the prompts are in scworld.py.